Industrial airflow verification

 • Post-line-change validation to confirm new branches don’t starve existing pickups

-Common triggers: line expansions, “weak suction” complaints, corporate EHS audits, or project close-out sign-off.
+Common triggers: line expansions, “weak suction” complaints, corporate EHS audits, or project close-out documentation.

 Metal fabrication, welding, cutting & machining fume capture • plasma/laser • central collectors